cockroachdb/docs/v22.1/use-cloud-storage-for-bulk-operations.md

 <section class="filter-content" markdown="1" data-scope="gcs">

-In Google Cloud Storage, you can grant users roles that define the access level to the storage bucket.
-For the purposes of running CockroachDB operations to your bucket, the following table lists the permissions that represent the minimum level required for each of the operations.
+In Google Cloud Storage, you can grant users roles that define their access level to the storage bucket.
+For the purposes of running CockroachDB operations to your bucket, the following table lists the permissions that represent the minimum level required for each operation.
 GCS provides different levels of granularity for defining the roles in which these permissions reside.
+You can assign roles that already have these [permissions](https://cloud.google.com/storage/docs/access-control/iam-permissions) configured, or make your own custom roles that include these permissions.

 For more detail about Predefined, Basic, and Custom roles, see [IAM roles for Cloud Storage](https://cloud.google.com/storage/docs/access-control/iam-roles).

 Operation    | GCS Permission
 -------------+----------------------------------------------------------------------------------